-This release by Public Health Scotland (PHS) presents a summary of delayed discharge information across NHSScotland up to March 2022.
-This is a planned revision of the 28 June 2022 release to include updated data on the proportion of all hospital beds occupied by delayed discharges to 2021/22, bed day rate per 1,000 population and discharges from hospital.
+This release by Public Health Scotland (PHS) presents a summary of delayed discharge information across NHSScotland up to March 2023.
+This is a planned revision of the 27 June 2023 release to include updated data on the proportion of all hospital beds occupied by delayed discharges to 2022/23 and discharges from hospital.

 Timely discharge from hospital is an important indicator of quality and is a marker for person-centred, effective, integrated and harm-free care.
 A delayed discharge occurs when a hospital patient who is clinically ready for discharge from inpatient hospital care continues to occupy a hospital bed beyond the date they are ready for discharge.
 The data relate to people aged 18 years and over who were clinically ready for discharge.

 Delayed discharge figures in NHSScotland have been affected by measures put in place to respond to COVID-19.

 Reason for delay figures are based on an average of the number of delays at each monthly census across the year which reflect the position as at the last Thursday of the month.
 Complex delay reasons include delays due to adults with incapacity legislation.

 Revised data definitions and national data requirements came into effect on 1 July 2016.
 These align census information and associated bed days and ensure more robust and consistent reporting across Scotland.
 Some annual comparisons are available throughout the publication.
 However due to these definitional changes, comparisons are limited.

 It should be noted that data presented in this publication are not directly comparable with other UK countries, due to differences in definitions and data reporting.

 The next release of this publication will be in June 2024.

 A selection of information from this publication is included in NHS Performs.
 NHS Performs is a website that brings together a range of information on how hospitals and NHS Boards within NHSScotland are performing.